FuelLabs/sway/docs/book/src/debugging/debugging_with_cli.md

  000010: e9 5c 58 86 c8 87 26 dd
 ```

-However, that's not too interesting either, so let's just execute until the end, and then reset the vm to remove the breakpoints.
+However, that's not too interesting either, so let's just execute until the end, and then reset the VM to remove the breakpoints.

 ```text
 >> continue